-Why Google Reviews Matter So Much
+Why Google Reviews for Business Matter So Much

 - They build trust.
 A stranger saying you’re great means more than you saying you’re great.
 (Sorry, it’s just the way the internet works.)